SumitDD/TestAssignment3/README.md

 ### Setup

-**Step 1: Run the the command docker-compose up -d on both the .yml file**
+**Step 1: Run the the command docker-compose up -d on the .yml file**

 ```